brigonzalez/redux-modular-fetch-middleware/README.md

 - `onFailure` The function that will be called if the fetch request fails.
 Called with `dispatch`, `getState`, and `error`
 - `onSuccess` The function that will be called if the fetch request succeeds.
 Called with `dispatch`, `getState`, and `data`

-You can even define what fetch implementation you would like the middleware to use when applying the middleware, like so...
+You can even define what fetch implementation you would like the middleware to use when applying the middleware.
 ```javascript
 import crossFetch from 'cross-fetch';
 import fetchMiddleware from 'redux-modular-fetch-middleware';